Catalin-13/segment-docs/src/connections/sources/catalog/cloud-apps/prestashop-xcommerce/index.md

     > **Note**: Make sure to click Save after you are satisfied with the configurations.

-6. The rest of the tabs can be used to enable or disable the Events tracked by Segment Tracking.
-There are 4 tabs, one for each category of events: Track Products, Track Checkout, Track Order and Track Customer.
+6. The rest of the tabs can be used to enable or disable the triggers for teh Events tracked by Segment Tracking.
+There are 4 tabs, one for each category of events.
 Use these tabs to select which event you want Segment Tracking to track.
+   1. Track Products
+      1. Product List
+      2. Product Search Autocomplete
+      3. Product Search
+      4. List Brands
+      5. Product (Quick) viewed
+   2. Track Checkout
+      1. Cart Viewed
+      2. Cart Product Added
+      3. Cart Product Quantity Updated
+      4. Cart Product Removed
+      5. Checkout Started
+      6. Checkout Step Viewed
+      7. Thank you page
+   3. Track Order
+      1. Order Completed
+      2. Order Refunded
+      3. Order Cancelled
+      4. Order Status Changed
+      5. Product Add - Backoffice
+      6. Product Remove - Backoffice
+      7. Discount Add - Backoffice
+      8. Discount Remove - Backoffice
+      9. Payment - Backoffice
+   4. Track Customer
+      1. Customer Register
+      2. Customer Login
+      3. Customer Logout
+      4. Reset Anonymous Id
+      5. Customer Updated
+      6. Customer Create - Backoffice
+      7. Customer Update - Backoffice

 ## Stream

 Prestashop - Segment Tracking by Xcommerce uses our stream Source component to send Segment event data.
 It uses a server-side (select from `track`, `identify`, `page`, `group`) ***We need to clarify and mention which methods are used for Server Side*** method(s) to send data to Segment.
 These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query using SQL.